 How long does this take?

-Auxiliary Business Services has been working with Envision Strategies since August 2015 to assess and capture the Georgetown Dining program as it currently stands.
+Auxiliary Business Services started working with Envision Strategies in August of 2015 to assess and capture the Georgetown Dining program as it stood at the time.
 After that point, Auxiliary Services started the engagement process with the campus community, in preparation of a final decision to be made in the Fall of 2016.
-Once that decision is made and vendors are notified, work will shift towards the new dining contract, which will go into effect Summer of 2017.
+After that decision was made and vendors were notified, work shifted towards the new dining contract and construction, which was completed by the Fall 2017 semester.

 In the Fall of 2015, Auxiliary Services held over 20 focus groups with undergraduates, graduate students, faculty and staff.
 Using information gathered from those focus groups, Auxiliary Services developed and released a University-wide survey and continued to meet with student groups to grasp a firm understanding of Georgetown Dining and how it stood at that point in time.
 In the Spring of 2016, Auxiliary Services convened a Dining RFP Committee, comprised of University senior leadership, faculty, staff, representatives from the Jesuit Community, GUSA, and graduate students.
 After Auxiliary Services held a Dining Town Hall for undergraduates with GUSA leadership, the Dining Committee worked to help shape the finalized version of the RFP through RFP Development Working Sessions.